Bankers pitch Sara Lee meat business to Smithfield

-* Says merger with PSA makes sense in principle, doing everything to create sustainable future for Opel Further company coverage:
+U.S. farm equipment maker Deere & Co reported a better-than-expected quarterly profit and raised its fiscal 2017 equipment sales forecast as it expects key farm markets to stabilize this year.

-March 8 Wall Street bankers are trying to drum up interest in Sara Lee Corp's North American meat business, according to Smithfield Foods Inc, a potential suitor.
+Wall Street bankers are trying to drum up interest in Sara Lee Corp's SLE.N North American meat business, according to Smithfield Foods Inc SFD.N, a potential suitor.

 "I can't go more than three days at a time before I have a major New York bank or investment bank coming to us to say, 'Boy, we would love to represent you in a Sara Lee acquisition,'" said Smithfield Chief Financial Officer Bo Manly during a conference call with analysts on Thursday.
 "I don't think necessarily we'll have to go to the table.
 I think the table will come to us."